 The director of the Behavioral Sleep Medicine Program at Northwestern’s School of Medicine, Kelly Glazer Baron, conducted a study on sleeping late and exercise.
 She took 123 healthy people who get at least 6.5 hours of sleep at night.
 Their exercise and sleep activities were monitored over a period of seven days.

 If you aren’t already impressed, Baron is also a professor of neurology at Northwestern.
 Not bad.
-Her findings from this study were published in the current issue of the journal, Sleep, and presented June 4th at the 2014 SLEEP convention.
+Her findings from this study were published at Northwestern, and presented June 4th at the 2014 SLEEP convention.

 Baron found that people who stayed up later had a poorer attitude toward exercise.
 She also learned that exercise was far more difficult for participants who slept in.
 The findings suggest that those of us who like to sleep in on the weekend are more likely to be sedentary and blow off our workout.